Taxation in ancient Rome: Types

-The ancient Romans utilized the terms a variety of terms for different types of taxations, including the words "tributa" and "vectigalia."
+The ancient Romans utilized a variety of terms for different types of taxations, including the words "tributa" and "vectigalia."
 Translators often render these terms as "direct tax" and "indirect tax" respectively, although the scholar Sven Günther suggests that the terms are best differentiated according to their own mode of assessment.
-Günther states that tributa, alternatively labeled "stipendia," were broadly defined as taxes determined by a census: the term initially referred to a type of tax levied to gather funds during wartime, although it soon came to describe other verities of taxes assessed according to a census, such as the tributum soli ("land tax"), the tributum capitis ("poll tax"), or the tribute paid by the Roman provinces.
+Günther states that tributa, alternatively labeled "stipendia," were broadly defined as taxes determined by a census: the term initially referred to a type of tax levied to gather funds during wartime, although it soon came to describe other varieties of taxes assessed according to a census, such as the tributum soli ("land tax"), the tributum capitis ("poll tax"), or the tribute paid by the Roman provinces.
 The term vectigalia often designated taxes assessed without the usage of a census, such as the portoria ("port tax"), although it developed into a generic term for all varieties of tax.
 Classicist Peter Brunt argued that the meaning of the term tributum varied throughout Roman history, stating that—during the Republic—it referred to tax levied by a city on its own citizens and—by the principate—became synonymous with the term "stipendium," both words now referring to taxes raised by the imperial administration.

 According to Cicero, the stipend stipendium was a fixed ("certum") tax collected in the provinces, with the exception of Sicily.
 Cicero mentions that it applied to the majority of the Poeni ("Carthaginians") in Africa, leading the historian A.H.M Jones to conclude that the collection of this tax—specifically in Africa—may have been facilitated by the mancipes stipendiorum, a set of public officials mentioned in an African inscription.
 Livy mentions that the stipendium was established in the year 407 BCE during the war with Veii; he states that the patricians in the Senate decreed that payment shall be provided for Roman soldiers from the coffers of the Senate.
 Previously, according to Livy, Roman soldiers had financed their own military service.
 Jones argues that the stipendium likely developed into a provincial tax during the Punic Wars, citing an account from Livy which mentions that—during the campaign in Hispania—the Roman government had difficulty supplying or paying the soldiers, leading Scipio to compensate by exacting funds from the local tributaries.